kv9898/resultcheck/DEVELOPMENT.md

 the release version, for example `resultcheck_0.3.1.tar.gz` and `Version: 0.3.1`.

+Follow this release order:

+1. Submit the source archive to CRAN.
+2. Update `CRAN-SUBMISSION` with the submitted version, submission date, and source commit SHA; commit and push the record on the release branch.
+3. Wait for confirmed CRAN acceptance, keeping the release PR open.
+4. Squash merge the release PR into `main`.
+5. Delete the merged release branch both remotely and locally, switching the local checkout to `main` first.
+6. Create and push the release tag (for example, `0.3.1`) on the squash-merge commit in `main`.

-Follow the remaining tasks in the release issue for submission, CRAN comments, tagging, and publication.
-Do not treat a Git tag, a GitHub Release, and a CRAN release as the same operation; verify each one separately.
+Do not treat a CRAN submission, CRAN acceptance, a Git tag, and a GitHub Release as the same operation; verify each one separately.

-### 5. After CRAN acceptance
+### 5. After CRAN acceptance and tagging

-Once CRAN acceptance is confirmed, merge the release PR.
+Complete the squash merge, branch deletion, and tagging in the order above.
 Then the optional usethis helpers are:

 ```r
 usethis::use_github_release()